vitkutny/ascii/README.md

 Console
 -------

-ASCII text renderer works like a charm in console by removing HTML tags and replacing Text\Renderer::$lineBreak by PHP_EOL.
+ASCII text renderer works like a charm in console by removing HTML tags and replacing `Text\Renderer::$lineBreak` by `PHP_EOL`.